 When you pick them up they are hollow inside.
 Sand dollars that are still alive have little spines that look like hair sticking up from all over their bodies, and the spines move.

 The ones on this beach were a grayish-black color.
 But they may come in other colors as well.
 There were a lot of sand dollars that were still alive on the beach as well as many skeletons.

 What to do with Sand Dollars?

 So, you’ve scooped up a motherload of sand dollars from the beach, and now you’re looking to do something creative and crafty with them.
 What to make?
 Some people make ornaments, memory jars, wreaths, or other art forms out of them.

 Lisa recently started painting rocks as a hobby on the road.
 She wanted to collect a few sand dollars to paint little murals on.

-If you like searching the beaches for little treasures to remember your trip by, Clayton Beach is a place that you can find sand dollars.
+If you like searching the beaches for little treasures to remember your trip, Clayton Beach is a place where you can find sand dollars.
 Make sure to only take what you need and leave the living ones to be.

 Thank you for taking the time to read our article on Clayton Beach Sand Dollars.
 If you have any questions or comments please leave them below.